 Pick two out-of-town contacts (a primary and an alternate) that can collect information and report on each family member’s status.

 - Both adults and children should know the contacts’ names, addresses, and home and cell telephone numbers, or carry the information with them.
-Separation is particularly likely during the day when adults are at work and children are at school.
 If household members are separated from one another in a disaster, they should call the primary contact.
 If the primary contact cannot be reached, they should call the alternate contact.
-After a disaster, it is often easier to complete a long-distance connection than a local call.

-- Create an online communication page or protocol, whether through Facebook, Twitter, Yahoo Groups, or some other social networking page, that each family member will use to report their status and/or check on one another’s status.
+- Create an online communication page that each family member can access to report their status and/or check on one another’s status.

 (3) What important phone numbers, addresses, and other information will you need to access in the event of an emergency or disaster?